MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embed-sample-for-customers.md

     ![View application](media/embed-sample-for-customers/embed-sample-for-customers-035.png)

 ## Embed your content within your application
 Even though the steps to embed your content can be done with the [Power BI REST APIs](https://docs.microsoft.com/en-us/rest/api/power-bi/), the example codes described in this article are made with the .NET SDK.

-Within your application, you first need to get an **access token**, from Azure AD, before you can make calls to the Power BI REST API.
-For more information, see [Authenticate users and get an Azure AD access token for your Power BI app](https://review.docs.microsoft.com/power-bi/developer/get-azuread-access-token?branch=pr-en-us-791).
+Embedding for your customers within your application requires you to get an **access token** for your master account from **Azure AD**.
+It is required to [get an Azure AD access token](get-azuread-access-token.md#access-token-for-non-power-bi-users-app-owns-data) for your Power BI application using **app owns data** before you make calls to the [Power BI REST APIs](https://docs.microsoft.com/en-us/rest/api/power-bi/).

 *You can see examples of this within each content item task from the **Controllers\HomeController.cs** file in the [sample application](#embed-your-content-within-a-sample-application).*